 Paid in full

-Typically speaking, you’ll find your declarations page at the very front of your auto insurance policy documents when you receive them.
+Typically speaking, you’ll find your insurance declaration page at the very front of your policy documents when you receive them.
 You may also be able to find the information through your insurance company’s online portal or mobile app.
-That can be incredibly beneficial if you need anything from the page but aren’t home or don’t have immediate access to the physical copy of your policy.

 As a summary of your entire policy, your declarations page provides you with the most pertinent information.
 If you have any questions about your policy, you’ll typically find it within that page (or pages).
 Should you ever need to file a claim, you may find it helpful to review the details before you call your insurance company.
 Additionally, having your declarations page on hand can be beneficial if you’re shopping for a new policy.
 You can use the information to get the most accurate quotes possible.

 One thing to note is, even with access to your declarations page, you should still go through your whole auto insurance policy.
 That way, you can familiarize yourself with the finer details not included in the first page or two of the document.
 If you have any questions, you can also contact your insurance company for clarification.

 PolicyScout can help find an insurance provider that works for you.
 Get car insurance quotes and expert advice to ensure you are covered for all the things that are important to you.